Divi Builder Review: A Smart Choice for Agencies and Freelancers

 I really hope essential features — layout options in particular — will be added after Divi 5 release.

 While some downsides exist, Divi Builder doesn’t lose its essence as a page builder.
-It has an easy-to-use editor — with advanced responsive editing feature.
+It has an easy-to-use editor — with advanced responsive editing features.
 Custom CSS allows you to achieve more, and its theme builder is quite useful to create a dynamic website.

-Who is Divi Builder for?
+Who Divi Builder is for?

 Elegant Themes specifically targets freelancers and agencies.
 The simple pricing plan it offers is too tempting if you are a freelancer or agencies who build and manage multiple WordPress websites.
 You can save your yearly expense with its lifetime membership.